Guide to Proper Flatbed Load Securement

 How Do You Keep a Trailer From Tipping When Loading?

 First, make sure that the trailer is level while loading.
-If it’s not, you’ll run the risk of putting too much weight in one spot and causing the trailer to tip over.
+If it’s not, you risk putting too much weight in one spot and causing the trailer to tip over.
 It’s also a good idea to put heavier items near the center of the trailer, where they will have less leverage on their sides.
-This will make for even distribution of weight.
+This will ensure an even distribution of weight.

 Depending on the weight and cargo, determine if the flexibility of LTL and FTL freight options may work better for you.